terminalstatic/go-xsd-validate/README.md

 The rationale behind this package is to provide a way to preload xsd files and use their memory representations to validate incoming xml documents in a concurrent environment, eg. the post bodys of xml service endpoints.

-Currently this package aims to be a proof of concept and is not used in production.
+Currently this package aims to be a proof of concept and is not yet used in production.
-Nevertheless there are limited resources on how to handle xsd validation in go, so this might be helpful for someone.
+Nevertheless there are limited resources on how to handle xsd validation in go, so this might be helpful for somebody.

-As libxml2-dev is needed, this is an example how to install the latest sources (Ubuntu, change prefix according to where your libs and include files are located):
+As libxml2-dev is needed, this is an example how to install the latest sources (Ubuntu, change prefix according to where libs and include files are located):

 	curl -sL ftp://xmlsoft.org/libxml2/libxml2-2.9.5.tar.gz | tar -xzf -